DontSnooze/dontsnooze.github.io/_posts/2023-02-01-SwiftDemos-Demos-for-Swift-Testing-CICD-etc-by-Amos.md

 Demos for Swift, Testing, CI/CD etc by [Amos](https://github.com/amostodman).

-This is a Demo project for Swift, SwiftUI, Testing, CI/CD etc.
+This is a Demo project for Swift, SwiftUI, Testing, CI/CD, REST API, etc.

 The app has Unit Tests, UI Tests and runs through a CI/CD Pipeline.